nurturenature/jepsen-tigerbeetle/README.md

 ## Current Status

+### And these are known issues already identified by the LSM fuzzer.
+Tests were running against prior commits. 😔

 There are some panics and cluster unavailability that `jepsen-tigerbeetle` is finding that are new.

 An issue has been opened, [random transactions (w/no environmental faults) can panic or cause the replica to become unavailable](https://github.com/tigerbeetledb/tigerbeetle/issues/215).